 I sort of rolled my eyes.
 He chuckled.

-“I am Arjun!” he finally said and released my hand I had no I idea he still had been holding.
+“I am Arjun!” he finally said and released my hand.
+I had no idea he was still holding it.

-“So Arjun, what’s your deal?
+“So Arjun, what’s you deal?
 Are you shy or you have a problem with singing?”